 - The department takes applications for the Low Income Energy Assistance Program (LEAP) as well as weatherization.
 These are run by the Arapahoe County.
 Human Resources division administers it.
 This is a seasonal assistance program available from Nov.
 1 - April 30 to help low-income families and individuals with paying their their heating bills.
 Call (303) 636-1170.

 Resources to prevent homelessness are administered from McKinney-Vento affiliated agencies.
 Whether it is a non-profit or government agency, various assistance programs are available to both low income tenants as well as homeowners.

-In a crisis, money may be issued for rent expenses or paying moving costs.
+- In a crisis, money may be issued for rent expenses or paying moving costs.
 If unpaid utilities are causing a potential eviction, then grants may help with water, heating, or energy bills.
 There is also priority for families with children (including single moms) and veterans in the community, with the elderly close behind.
 Continue with Arapahoe County eviction and rehousing help.

+Financial aid for veterans, including from charities, is available for a crisis.
 The Arapahoe County Veterans Service Office (phone 303-738-8045) will help residents and/or their families who served in the Armed Services of the United States to obtain any and all benefits and access to government programs for which they may be eligible.
 For example, click here to learn about veteran rent assistance programs.